NikolaiT/incolumitas/content/Society/where-is-the-world-headed-to.md

 So how does the future economy and work force look like?

 I am convinced that inequality will become even greater in the future.
 If you come from nothing, It's extremely hard to find a good and high-income job that allows you to build basic wealth.
 And by basic wealth I mean a decent house and a decent car and the ability to support your family.
 On the other hand, if you are already wealthy, it's hard to become poor again.

 Working will not make you rich.
 Working prevents you from immediate death by starvation, but not anything else.
 If you want to become wealthy in the 21st century, you have to do one of the following:

 1. Be already wealthy
 2. Inherit wealth
-3. Be extremely smart/talented and become rich by yourself with startups, art, sports, fashion, ...
+3. Be extremely smart/talented AND lucky and become rich by yourself with startup ideas, art, sports, fashion, ...

 If you own real estate and stocks, your assets have more than doubled in the past couple of years.
 For Millenials such as me, even though I have a relatively good job, it's utterly impossible to buy a normal house.
 A normal house costs 700.000 EUR where I live (Cologne / Germany).
 Those exact houses did cost 200.000 EUR 10 years ago.
 How are you supposed to compete with those rising prices?
 All you can do as a person in that situation, is to hope for an economic crash like in 2009.